Colman McCarthy: Career

-Awards
+McCarthy's educational philosophy attracted some controversy in the past, with two Bethesda-Chevy Chase High School students calling in 2006 for a more balanced presentation of the issues covered by the class.

 As a pacifist, journalist, and ethical vegetarian, he was awarded the Peace Abbey Courage of Conscience Award in Sherborn, Massachusetts for his nationally syndicated column in The Washington Post.

-McCarthy also won an Alicia Patterson Foundation fellowship for journalism in 1998 to research and write about mentoring, tutoring, and literacy at Garrison elementary school in Washington, D.C.

-In 2010 he was awarded the El-Hibri Peace Education Prize.
+McCarthy also won an Alicia Patterson Foundation fellowship for journalism and, in 2010, the El-Hibri Peace Education Prize.